pulkitver1991/Road-Segmentation/README.md

 * The Code displays some intermediate work and may have some bugs
 * The training and testing vector is not created in this case (due to large size)
 * You can create the vectors by setting the variable *create_vectors_again* high and run the code
-* Naive bayes model is already learnt is already provided and be used directly
-* To fit a model again, change the name of the classifier in `classifier` function, set the `run_train` to high and run the code
+* To fit a model, change the name of the classifier in `classifier` function, set the `run_train` to high and run the code
 * Select the Classifier in the classifier function
 * The available classifiers can be :